-In addition, the review team should consider (a) the version date of the materials relative to the period covered by the report, and (b) the amount of time that's passed since the period covered by the report in determining the degree of reliance that can be placed on the QCM review results.
+The review team should always obtain the most recently accepted QCM report. and consider (a) the version date of the materials relative to the period covered by the report and (b) the amount of time that has passed since the period covered by the report in determining the degree of reliance that can be placed on the QCM review results.

 Factors to consider include the following:

-- The issuance of new standards - Changes in regulatory requirements - Changes in economic conditions that affect the provider - Limitations or restrictions on authors of the materials - Any substantial changes or updates to the materials
+- The issuance of new standards - Changes in regulatory requirements - Changes in economic conditions that affect the provider - Limitations or restrictions on authors of the materials - Any substantial changes or updates to the materials a part of its system of quality control, how often the materials are updated, the degree of reliance that the reviewed firm placed on the materials, and assessing compliance with their use.
+The results of the provider's QCM review should weigh in the assessment of control risk and be documented in the risk assessment.

-Regardless of the degree of reliance placed on the provider's QCM review results, the review team is still responsible for determining which forms, checklists, programs, etc. are used by the reviewed firm as a part of its system of quality control, how often the materials are updated, the degree of reliance that the reviewed firm placed on the materials, and assessing compliance with their use.
-The results of the provider's QCM review should weigh in the assessment of control risk, and be documented in the risk assessment.
+Regardless of the degree of reliance placed on the provider's QCM review results, the review team is still responsible for determining which forms, checklists, or programs are used by the reviewed firm as

-For additional information on QCM reviews, please see paragraphs .154-.204, and Appendix A of the standards.
+For additional information on QCM reviews, please see paragraphs .154-.204 and appendix A of the standards.